-What sounded like science fiction five years ago – epigenetic age tests, anti-aging drugs, AI monitoring – is reality today.
-We are currently witnessing the shift from curative veterinary medicine ("treat sick animal") to preventive longevity medicine ("delay aging").
+What sounded like science fiction five years ago – epigenetic age tests, anti-aging drugs, AI monitoring – is now reality.
+We are currently experiencing the shift from curative veterinary medicine ("treating sick animals") to preventive longevity medicine ("delaying aging").

-I have been involved with developments in animal health and biotechnology for many years, and I have rarely seen a change as rapid and profound as the current longevity trend for pets.
+The change is rapid and at the same time profound.
 The market is evolving from simple supplements to evidence-based therapies that target the cellular level.

 The 4 Pillars of New Veterinary Medicine

-Anyone wanting to understand the current market must look beyond the classic vet visit.
-I see four areas currently shaping the market and changing the way we live with our animals:
+To understand the current market, you have to look beyond the classic veterinary visit.
+Here are four areas that are particularly shaping the market and will change the way we live with our animals:

 1. Pharmacological Approaches (Rapamycin & Co.)

-Companies like Loyal in the US are working on the first FDA-approved drugs for extending the lifespan of large dog breeds.
-The goal is to lower IGF-1 (Insulin-like Growth Factor) levels, which are often responsible for a shortened lifespan in large dogs.
-Active ingredients like Rapamycin are also being intensively researched as part of the Dog Aging Project.
+Companies in the USA are working on the first FDA-approved drugs for life extension in large dog breeds.
+The goal is to lower the IGF-1 (Insulin-like Growth Factor) level, which is often responsible for a shortened lifespan in large dogs.
+Active ingredients such as Rapamycin are also being intensively researched as part of the Dog Aging Project.

 2. Modern Diagnostics (Epigenetics)

-We used to only know how old a dog was according to the calendar.
-Today, we can determine biological age using epigenetic tests (measuring DNA methylation).
-These tests show us if an animal is aging faster than it should – often long before the first grey muzzle hairs appear.
-This allows intervention before diseases develop.
+In the past, we only knew how old a dog was according to the calendar.
+Today we can determine the biological age using epigenetic tests (measuring DNA methylation).
+These tests show us whether an animal is aging faster than it should – often long before the first gray muzzle hairs are visible.
+This allows us to intervene before diseases develop.

 3. Targeted Supplementation (Molecular Level)

-The market for feed supplements is huge but often unspecific.
-The new trend is towards molecules that intervene directly in the aging process.
+The market for dietary supplements is huge, but often unspecific.
+The new trend is towards molecules that directly intervene in the aging process.
 These include:

-- NMN (Nicotinamide Mononucleotide): To increase NAD+ levels and cell energy.
+• NMN (Nicotinamide Mononucleotide): To increase NAD+ levels and cellular energy.

 4. Digital Solutions and AI

-Smart collars do more than just count steps.
+Smart collars no longer just measure steps.
 They analyze sleep patterns, scratching behavior, and heart rate variability.
-AI algorithms can detect pain or illness from this data before the owner notices a change.
+AI algorithms can detect pain or disease from this data before the owner notices a change.

 Why is this market exploding right now?
 The answer lies in our relationship with our animals.
-Dogs and cats are no longer "livestock" or "guard dogs" – they are full family members (Pet Parents).
+Dogs and cats are no longer working animals that guard our property or fight pests – they are full family members.
 We are ready to invest in their health just as we do in our own.

 At the same time, animals benefit from human research.
 Many mechanisms of aging (such as mitochondrial dysfunction or telomere shortening) are conserved across mammals.
 What works in humans or in the lab often has potential for our four-legged friends too.